csexton/codeography.com/_posts/2012-09-23-howto-irc-server.markdown

     #host = “127.0.0.1″;

+And increase the `max_clients` in the `serverinfo` section:

+    max_clients = 2;

+to

+    max_clients = 512;

-This will open the server up to external connections (Note: if you are using EC2 you will also need to open up the ports to allow these connections)
+This will open the server up to external connections (Note: make sure you configure your instance to have these ports open, e.g. in EC2 you will need to edit the security profile and open ports 443, 6664, and 6667), and allow more than 2 folks to connect from the same IP (which is important since we will have everyone connect via ZNC running on this machine).

 Now restart the server